CraftAcademyLabs/ca_course/extras/react_aut/03_display_employees.md

 1. make sure that we are making use of `axios` to make a `get` request when the component is being used, and

-2. that once state has been updated with a list of `employees`, the component us re-rendered with the right content.
+2. that once state has been updated with a list of `employees`, the component is re-rendered with the right content.

 We need to start running the tests and work out way through the error messages.
 If we read them carefully, we WILL be pointed in the right direction.